boazbk/tcs/lec_10_efficient_alg.md

 We now give some examples of computational problems on graphs.
-As mentioned above, to keep things simple, we will restrict attention to undirected simple graphs.
+As mentioned above, to keep things simple, we will restrict our attention to undirected simple graphs.
 In all cases the input graph $G=(V,E)$ will have $n$ vertices and $m$ edges.